dullage/ESP-LED-MQTT/README.md

 * Utilizes a non-blocking reconnect function allowing animations to continue if MQTT or WiFi connection is lost.
 * Automatic Recovery - All variables are published as a retained message to a recovery topic.
 If the ESP is restarted this message is used to return to the previous state.
 * Retained Statuses - The state is published as a retained message allowing your hub (e.g. Home Assistant) to grab the current state if it is restarted.
+* You can optionally enable ArduinoOTA to make uploading changes easier.

 ## Change Log
 21/11/2018
 * Removed brightness control WIP.
 * Limited calls to pixels.show() as some were causing a WTD reset.
 * Updated MQTT topic variable names in line with Home Assistant.

+09/12/2018
+* Added support for ArduinoOTA.

 ## Dependencies
 The following libraries are required and so must be present when compiling.